On Google Prefer Edufever

 A. The stored energy remains unchanged because the voltage is constant

-B. The stored energy increases by a factor of KK because the capacitance increases
+B. The stored energy increases by a factor of K because the capacitance increases

-C. The stored energy decreases by a factor of KK because the voltage is constant
+C. The stored energy decreases by a factor of K because the voltage is constant

 D. The stored energy becomes zero because the electric field inside the dielectric is cancelled